 Matteo Pasquinelli in his work on the bestiary of the commons looks at the conflicts and clashes in the commons and unmasks the animal spirits of new media cultures.
-His book brings together an astounding range of theoretical, art and new media related references drawing connections between disparate worlds of code and networks, Francis Bacon's imagery and war pornography.
+His book brings together an astounding range of theoretical, art and new media related references drawing connections between disparate worlds of code and networks, Francis Bacon's paintings and war pornography.
 Pasquinelli also allows for a return from a more abstract idea of relation to technology to how media operates in digital cultures.
 He focuses specifically on pornography on the Internet, and also examines how pornography has been examined by other theoreticians such as Zizek.
 In Zizek's paradigm, according to Pasquinelli "any act of resistance reinforces the code of the dominant regime" and the image, even of pornography in its utmost explicit variation, is literally a phantom fulfilling a phantasmatic need.
-Such a perception renders the image itself irrelevant and the objective here as well as claimed by Pasquinelli is to look at the bestial forces behind the image itself.